fbpx

 • Talk to your real estate broker or agent about their experience with post-possession.

-• Retain an experienced closing lawyer early in the process—at least before you sign a contract with a post-closing possession clause.
+• Retain an experienced closing lawyer early in the process—ideally before you sign a contract with a post-closing possession clause.
 This will allow you to understand the legalities and potentially minimize your risk.

 • Ask your homeowners insurance agent about any risks or shortages you might face.